-The most popular fear that real estate agents (and most people) experience is of rejection.
+The most popular fear that real estate agents (and most people) experience is rejection.

-Prospecting and door knocking makes you vulnerable.
+Prospecting and door-knocking make you vulnerable.
 You’re putting yourself out there and, more often than not, you’ll be rejected.
 There’s no way to avoid people turning down your services as a real estate agent.

 When you experience rejection while prospecting or door knocking, remember they aren’t rejecting you: the person.
 They are expressing how they are not interested in your services.
 In other words, try not to take it personally!

 Remind yourself that a “no” doesn’t mean the client is angry with you.
 There’s no animosity or hatred projected.
 They simply are not interested in working with a real estate agent.